World of DeFi: AMMs: Types of AMMs

 However such an approach requires a low-latency and accurate price feed.

 The second way of a dynamic AMM is by using data from oracles such as ChainLink to calculate the implied volatility (the market’s forecast of the volatility of a particular asset). dAMMs then use this information to concentrate the liquidity near the market price if the implied volatility is low and extend the liquidity to an enormous price range if the implied volatility is high.
-An example of such a dAMM is Sigmadex, and you can learn more about their dAMM here.
+An AMM protocol using this dAMM model is Sigmadex.

 Proactive Market Maker or PMMs

-First introduced by DODO, this AMM type also aims to increase liquidity and protect capital efficiency.
+First introduced by the AMM protocol DODO, this AMM type also aims to increase liquidity and protect capital efficiency.
 This model acts similarly to a MM behavior on centralized exchanges.
 Like dAMMs, PMMs also change the parameters; however, it does it proactively in anticipation of changes in market conditions.
 They also rely on oracle price feeds to change their parameters and help increase the liquidity near the current market price, thus minimizing the impermanent losses for liquidity providers.

 Concentrated Liquidity Market Making or CLMMs